pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

         dataset = Planetoid(path, name='Cora', transform=transform)
         train_data, val_data, test_data = dataset[0]

-    Note that we are using an additional transformation :class:`RandomLinkSplit`.
+    Note that we are using an additional transformation :class:`~torch_geometric.transforms.RandomLinkSplit`.
 It has the effect of splitting the edges of the original graph into three distinct splits (train, validation, test).
 We call it an **inductive** learning setting since training can only access edges from the training set during propagation.

     Just like for the node classification dataset processing, since :class:`Cora` contains a single graph, we can extract it from the list to simplify things forward.